SchneiderKarl/HCX_V2_EXERCISES/ProjectSetup.md

 ## Access SAP Business Application Studio

-> To realize database projects we use today mainly the SAP Businness Application Studio (BAS for short).
+> To realize database projects we mainly use the SAP Businness Application Studio (BAS for short).
-> It is recommended to use in an incognito tab of the following three browsers with the latest version. <!-- https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/8f46c6e6f86641cc900871c903761fd4.html#availability -->
+> It is recommended to use the incognito tab of one of the following three browsers with the latest version. <!-- https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/8f46c6e6f86641cc900871c903761fd4.html#availability -->
 > - Mozilla Firefox
 > - Google Chrome
 > - Microsoft Edge